 Even though my Hyatt Diamond status had lapsed by the time I checked into the Grand Hyatt Singapore, I still received a string of benefits for using a Suite Night Award to upgrade to a Grand Corporate Suite.
 This included Grand Club Lounge access and breakfast at Straits Kitchen.
 We received a bill each morning but the charges were eventually removed at check-out.

 To reach the Grand Hyatt Singapore Grand Club Lounge, you take the elevator to the 20th floor, then a flight of stairs up to the 21st floor.
 The reception area is really stunning, though it was largely unattended most of the times I was there.
-After checking in with the attendant on my second visit, I was subsequently addressed by name.
-As I explained in my previous post, this hotel had some major service issues, but the club lounge was the exception.

-Club Lounge Family Room
+Club Lounge family room

 Off to the right of the reception desk is a separate room just for families with kids.
-Some club lounges have restrictions when it comes to kids (i.e. no kids under age 12 allowed), so I thought it was nice that this one not only allowed kids, but had a separate area where families could hang out so that other guests wouldn’t be disturbed.
+Some club lounges have restrictions when it comes to kids (i.e. no kids under age 12 allowed).

-Club Lounge Dining Area
+Club Lounge dining area

-The rest of the Grand Club Lounge was equally impressive – both aesthetically and in terms of the food that was served.
 There were lots of seating areas and on the few occasions we were up there, we had no problems being seated right away.

-Grand Hyatt Singapore Club Lounge Spread
+Grand Hyatt Singapore Club lounge spread

 This is one of the few club lounges I’ve been to that didn’t offer an impressive view.
 What made up for it was the massive food spread.
 The club lounge was open for breakfast between 6:30 AM – 10:30 AM (closing at 11:00 AM on weekends), and 6:000 – 8:00 PM for evening canapés.
 In between those times, you can drop by for complimentary drinks and a limited pre-packaged snack selection.

-Grand Hyatt Singapore Club Lounge Breakfast
+Grand Hyatt Singapore club lounge breakfast

 I had breakfast at the Grand Club lounge one morning, just to see how it compared to Straits Kitchen.
 The drink selection consisted of lots of fresh squeezed juices to choose from as well as every type of milk you can think off (whole milk, fat free, 2%, almond, etc.).
-In terms of food, there was an Asian breakfast spread along with a variety of pastries, fruits, cereal, cheese, and smoked salmon.

 In addition to the food spread, guests could also order eggs (pretty much any style) off a menu.
 I had scrambled eggs with turkey sausage and from what I remember, they were pretty much identical to what was served at Straits Kitchen…which is to be expected with a simple dish like scrambled eggs and turkey sausage.